House of Representatives (Indonesia): Japanese occupation

 The Japanese invaded Dutch East Indies in 1942.
 By 1943, the tide had turned against them, and to encourage support for the war effort, the Japanese appointed Indonesian advisors (sanyo) to the administration and appointed Sukarno leader of a new Central Advisory Board (Chuo Sangi-kai) in Jakarta.
 In March 1945, the Japanese established the Investigating Committee for Preparatory Work for Independence (Badan Penyelidik Usaha Persiapan Kemerdekaan) or BPUPK, chaired by Radjiman Wediodiningrat, with Sukarno, Hatta and Thamrin among its members.
 This body drew up a constitution for an independent Indonesia over several weeks of meetings.
 At a session of the committee on 1 June 1945, Sukarno laid down the principles of Pancasila by which an Indonesia would be governed.

 On 7 August, the day after the atomic bombing of Hiroshima, the Preparatory Committee for Indonesian Independence (Panitia Persiapan Kemerdekaan Indonesia) or PPKI was established.
 Sukarno was chairman, and Hatta vice-chairman.
 The two proclaimed the Independence of Indonesia on 17 August.
-On 18 August, the PPKI accepted the constitution drawn up by the BPUPK as the provisional Constitution of Indonesia and decided that during a six-month transition period, the new republic would be governed according to the constitution by a president, assisted by a National Committee, who would establish the two chamber legislature mandated by the constitution.
-The upper chamber, the People's Consultative Assembly would then have six months to draw up a new constitution, leaving open the possibility that this would be an entirely new document free of the influence of the situation prevailing during World War II.
+On 18 August, the PPKI accepted the constitution drawn up by the BPUPK as the provisional Constitution of Indonesia and decided that during a six-month transition period, the new republic would be governed according to the constitution by a president, assisted by a National Committee, who would establish the legislature mandated by the constitution.
+The People's Consultative Assembly would then have six months to draw up a new constitution, leaving open the possibility that this would be an entirely new document free of the influence of the situation prevailing during the Second World War.
+Originally, under that constitution, the People's Consultative Assembly was to be the Indonesian version of the Supreme Soviet of the Soviet Union, with the House of Representatives acting as Presidium of the same, acting upon the MPR's general legislative work and other legislative actions not under its constitutional purview.
 The PPKI also named Sukarno as president and Hatta vice-president.